Rosso84/Enterprise2_exam/README.md

 -Endpoints returning collections of data (getAll) uses Pagination

--at least one test with RestAssured per each endpoint.
+-At least one test with RestAssured per each endpoint.